 Today our favourite glorious ray of sunshine is celebrating his 30th birthday.
 I hope he has a wonderful day and gets lots of attention this year.
 Monitored comments are turned off for today so you can post your birthday wish below

 The nominations for this years Critics Choice have been released and I’m so pleased to say that Kit has received his second nomination of the year for Game of Thrones in the Best Supporting Actor in a Drama series category.
 The 22nd annual Critics Choice Awards airs on A&E live on December 11 at 8pm ET, 5pm PT.
 Due to filming season 7 it is not known if Kit will attend but I will edit this post when I know otherwise.
 Game of Thrones has also been nominated for Best Drama series

 — Critics' Choice (@CriticsChoice) November 14, 2016

 The interview Kit participated in for next months edition of W Magazine has been released.
 Scans and outtakes from the issue will be added next month once they become available.
-More of the interview can be read below the cut
+More of the interview can be read using the link below

 Kit Harington is glad Jon Snow isn’t dead, too

 The Emmy-nominated Game of Thrones actor did “thousands upon thousands of takes” to master the now famous scene where his character came back to life.
 And it was all worth it.